-Henry of Trastamara for a while had a bout of successes and conquers the city of Toledo, but in anger plunders the Jewish markets and murders some twelve hundred Jews, sparing neither women or children.
+Henry of Trastamara has a bout of success and conquers the city of Toledo, but in anger plunders the Jewish markets and murders some twelve hundred Jews, sparing neither women or children.
 So for a while, the Jews beseeched aid of Peter whom he gladly courted an alliance.
 A period of turmoil followed in which the king was for a time overpowered and in effect imprisoned.
 The dissension within the party striving to coerce him enabled him to escape from Toro to Segovia.

-From 1356 to 1366, King Peter engaged in constant wars with Aragon in the "War of the Two Peters".
-When Peter finally met his demise, the Black Prince of England helped bring Peter's two surviving daughters (Constance and Isabella) to England, along with a prized ruby given by the sultan of Granada to Peter.
-In the end, however, Henry also quitted battling and escaped to France.
-It principally became a war of troops between the two monarchs of Aragon and Castile.
-In succession, Peter too retreated, first from Burgos, then Toledo, and finally retreated from Seville, but all that is toward the year 1366.
-In another century or two, Peter the Cruel would be redefined as Peter the executor of justice, due to his alliance with the English and who deemed it more proper to remember him in a more positive tone rather than just a cruel regent.
-It is ironic that Peter was once called Peter, King of the Jews when he favored protecting the Jews from Spanish Catholic mobs.
-Peter, however, showed no grand ability nor daring in combatting the French and Aragonese in the Mediterranean, and squandered the aid of his English allies.
-The "War of the Two Peters" a conflict of ten years, principally became a feudal war between the two monarchs of Aragon and Castile.
+From 1356 to 1366, King Peter engaged in constant wars with Aragon in the "War of the Two Peters", in which he showed neither ability nor daring.
+In the end, however, Henry quitted battling and escaped to France.
+It principally became a war between the two monarchs of Aragon and Castile.
 It was during this period that he perpetrated the series of murders which made him notorious.
 Two hideous transgressions recorded: murders his aunt, the queen-dowager of Aragon and also Lady Jane, the wife of Don Tello, his natural brother.
 Unproven, but suspected of the poisoning of Lady Isabella, widow of Don Juan of Aragon before returning to the arms of Maria de Padilla.
 He continues war with Aragon and continues to resist the authority of the Pope.
 He puts to death his brothers Peter and Juan, who were 19 and 14 years of age.
 That act of cruelty alienated more of his subjects.
 Peter conquers Miranda del Ebro and then he himself orders to plunder the Jewish inhabitants.
 He also puts to death two knaves of Miranda del Ebro; one he boils in oil and the other he roasts alive in his presence.
 Then, if that is not enough, he orders a priest to be burned to death also before his presence.
 The priest had a vision of the death of the king and approached the king to warn him to beware.
 But, the bloody tyrant rewarded the priest with death.
 Next to fall was Blanca, the unhappy queen, the unfortunate lady who was only 25-years of age, who was poisoned by one of the servants of the physician Perola.
 The kingdom of Castile was a very unhappy kingdom.
 The king lost his only son Don Alfonso after his favorite Maria de Padilla dies in 1361.
 Forms an alliance with the court of England and King Edward III.
 A treaty was signed in the cathedral of St. Paul on June 22,